aenix-io/kubefarm/README.md

   kubectl label node --all node-role.kubernetes.io/dnsmasq=
   ```

-You also need to deploy basic platform matchers for DHCP, they allows to detect the clients architecture (PC or EFI) to allow sending proper bootloader binary.
+You also need to deploy basic platform matchers for DHCP.
+They allow you to detect the clients architecture (PC or EFI) to allow sending proper bootloader binaries:

 ```bash
 kubectl apply -n dnsmasq -f https://github.com/kvaps/kubefarm/raw/master/deploy/dhcp-platform-matchers.yaml